 Rogue Co-Editor Alan Atchison: Alan is a writer, editor, musician, and wannabe baseball player.
 He is currently an Online Editor at the Center for the Advanced Study of India (CASI) at the University of Pennsylvania, where he is also pursuing a Masters of Liberal Arts in Creative Writing.
 Among Alan’s many interests, he is most passionate about inner city issues, baseball, music, and adoption.
 He’s worked as a consulting editor for Jonathan Ryan’s novels, and is currently writing his first full-length novel titled Hitting for the Cycle, a baseball-infused story about a couple’s journey toward parenthood amidst infertility.
 Alan lives in Philadelphia, PA with his wife and daughter.
 Read more at his website and find him on Twitter.

-Melody Evans is the Chief Marketing Officer of K-9!
-Video Gaming and a freelance book review blogger for Up All Night Novels.
+Melody Evans is Social Media Manager for a family of healthcare companies, and a freelance photographer and book review blogger for Up All Night Novels.
 When she’s not hopelessly attempting to improve her lackluster video gaming skills or forgoing sleep in the endless pursuit of literary satisfaction, she can often be found diligently glued to her keyboard, seeking new outlets to express her love of all things geek chic.

 Jo Schaffer is a YA novelist, Junior Literary Agent with Gateway Literary speaker and ninja mama, born and raised in the California Bay Area.